Appearance

 - Agents submit a daily report after each shift using a form you define.

-- Admins see every agent's submissions in a central table, filterable by agent, date range, and status.
+- Admins see every agent's submissions in a central dashboard, sortable and filterable by template, date range, and agent.

-- The system detects missed reports and can notify agents (or admins) automatically.
+- The system detects missed reports and can notify agents automatically via Slack DM or email.

-- A bulk heatmap view lets you see submission coverage across your entire team at a glance for the current month.
+- A Calendar View lets you see submission coverage day-by-day across your entire team.

 Work Reports is disabled by default.
 You must enable it before agents can see or submit reports.